 Included in other noninterest income are interchange and other consumer fees, gains from bank-owned life insurance, swap fees earned for the facilitation of derivative transactions for our clients, SBA loan sales, gains or losses on other equity investments and other noninterest income items.
 Interchange revenues increased in 2019 as a result of increased debit and credit card transactions as compared to the comparable periods in 2018 and 2017 resulting from the increase in customers during the respective periods.
 Other noninterest income included changes in the cash surrender value of bank-owned life insurance which was \$17.4 million for the year ended December 31, 2019 compared to \$12.5 million and \$7.9 million for the years ended December 31, 2018 and 2017, respectively.
 The increase in earnings on these bank-owned life insurance policies resulted primarily from the purchase of \$100.0 million of new policies during 2018 and \$110.0 million of new policies purchased in 2019.
-The assets that support these policies) on these policies is dependent upon the crediting rates applied by the insurance carriers, which are subject to change at the discretion of the carriers, subject to any applicable floors.
+The assets that support these policies are administered by the life insurance carriers and the income we recognize (i.e., increases or decreases in the cash surrender value of the policies) on these policies is dependent upon the crediting rates applied by the insurance carriers, which are subject to change at the discretion of the carriers, subject to any applicable floors.
 Earnings on these policies generally are not taxable.
 Loan swap fees and SBA loan sales are all included in other noninterest income and fluctuate based on the current market environment.
 Additionally, the carrying values of other equity investments are adjusted either upwards or downwards from the transaction price to reflect expected exit values as evidenced by financing and sale transactions with third parties, or when determination of a valuation adjustment is confirmed through ongoing reviews by senior investment managers.